 “It also shows how Boris Johnson has used ‘levelling up’ as a soundbite rather than a substantive agenda, and how a lack of ideas and purpose has left us with a low wage, low growth economy.”

-With the cost of energy rising exorbitantly, GMB sees an opportunity for new manufacturing jobs in the emerging energy sector.
+The cost of energy has already risen exorbitantly, with further price hikes of 77% expected in October, and more in January.
+Against this backdrop, the GMB sees an opportunity for new manufacturing jobs in the emerging energy sector.
 In the past, it has accused ministers of allowing thousands of UK jobs in the renewables sector to be lost to other countries.